AkshatNeolia/Red-Light-Traffic-Violation-and-Number-Plate-Detecion/README.md

 # **RED-LIGHT-TRAFFIC-VIOLATION-AND-NUMBER-PLATE-DETECTION**

 ## Project Overview
-An autonomous traffic red-light violation detection system was built, which has the potential to significantly improve transportatsion management in smart cities.
+An autonomous traffic red-light violation detection system was built, which has the potential to significantly improve transportation management in smart cities.
 The operation of the system is mostly dependent on contemporary computer vision methods, which were implemented in OpenCV inside the Python environment.

 ---

 # Introduction
-Traffic management has evolved into an urgent issue due to the growing number of cars on the road and the fast urbanization of cities.
-The danger of accidents and disruptions to traffic flow caused by drivers disobeying traffic signals, particularly red lights, is a major issue in contemporary traffic regulation.
-Many accidents, injuries, and deaths are caused by drivers who disregard red lights and continue to drive through [1] them.
-Particularly in densely populated urban areas, the ability of conventional traffic enforcement measures, such as traffic cops watching junctions, to guarantee constant surveillance and enforcement is sometimes lacking.
-A potential remedy to these constraints is an automated system that detects when a red signal has been violated.

-In addition to improving road safety by reducing traffic offenses, the suggested approach helps make traffic management more efficient.
-Such automated solutions will be crucial in preserving order and decreasing traffic-related accidents as cities transition to smart infrastructure.
-This article showcases how computer vision can revolutionize transportation management and set the stage for future smart city innovations.
+With the rapid increase in urbanization and vehicles, red-light violations are a major cause of traffic accidents.
+Traditional traffic management, such as traffic cops at intersections, often cannot ensure consistent surveillance.
+This project presents an automated system using computer vision to detect red-light violations in real-time and capture the license plates of the offending vehicles.
+The system aims to enhance road safety and traffic management, especially in smart cities, by leveraging automation and computer vision technology.

+---

 ## 🚀 Development Plan

-1. Project Initialization
+1. **Project Initialization**
-  Define the project scope and objectives.
+   - Define the project scope and objectives.
-  Set up the development environment.
+   - Set up the development environment.
-  Initialize Git repository and create a structured folder hierarchy.
+   - Initialize Git repository and create a structured folder hierarchy.

-2. Data Collection & Preprocessing
+2. **Data Collection & Preprocessing**
-  Gather video footage of traffic signals and vehicle violations.
+   - Gather video footage of traffic signals and vehicle violations.
-  Annotate datasets for training.
+   - Annotate datasets for training.
-  Preprocess images/videos.
+   - Preprocess images/videos.

-3. 🛠 Setting Up MATLAB
+3. 🛠 **Setting Up MATLAB**
-  Download MATLAB from the official MathWorks website.
+   - Download MATLAB from the official MathWorks website.
-  Install the required toolboxes (e.g., Computer Vision Toolbox, Image Processing Toolbox).
+   - Install the required toolboxes (e.g., Computer Vision Toolbox, Image Processing Toolbox).
-  Activate MATLAB using a valid license.
+   - Activate MATLAB using a valid license.

-4. Installation...
+4. **Installation**
-  Open MATLAB and run the following command to check installation:
+   - Open MATLAB and run the following command to check installation:
    ```
    ver
    ```

-5. Set Up MATLAB Path
+5. **Set Up MATLAB Path**
-   Add your project folder to the MATLAB path:
+   - Add your project folder to the MATLAB path:
    ```
-   addpath('C:\path\to\your\project')
+   addpath('C:\path	o\your\project')
    savepath
    ```

-6. Running a MATLAB Script
+6. **Running a MATLAB Script**
    ```
-   cd 'C:\path\to\your\project'
+   cd 'C:\path	o\your\project'
    ```

-7. Troubleshooting
-  If MATLAB doesn't recognize a function, ensure the script is in the current directory.
-  Use which function_name to locate missing functions.
-  Reset MATLAB path if needed:
-    ```
-    restoredefaultpath
-    rehash toolboxcache
-    savepath
-    ```
+---

+## **TVD File Summary**

+This project includes an **Accident Detection System** with two key files:

+1. **Accident_Detection.m** (MATLAB)
+   - Detects accidents in video footage (.avi format) using image processing and CNN-based analysis.
+   - Provides a GUI for video processing and accident detection.

+2. **bson.c** (C)
+   - Handles BSON data for integrating with MongoDB.
+   - Serializes and deserializes accident detection results for database storage.

+**Usage**: The system detects accidents from surveillance videos and stores results in MongoDB for logging.

+**Note**: The **TVD file** contains video footage and frame data required for the project.
+Please **extract** the file before use.
+The system processes the frames and videos provided in the **TVD file** to detect traffic violations.

+---

 # Architecture Diagram
 ![image](https://github.com/user-attachments/assets/4b2d13b9-31d4-48b7-a4df-e4fd6fc1bea2)

 #  **Output Images**
 ![WhatsApp Image 2025-02-05 at 23 00 10_7ef5e659](https://github.com/user-attachments/assets/506e9321-1024-4342-b4a8-4abf6bc9e0a0)